DelroyGayle/interview_exercise/README_PARTS1TO3.md

 When the user amends any message within a conversation with new or amended hashtags,<br>
 the chat service will update the Message Tags accordingly;<br> which in turns means that the Conversation Tags would have to be updated accordingly.

-If the user deletes hashtags from a message the chat service would in like manner remove the corresponding tags.<br>
+If the user deletes hashtags from a message the chat service would in like manner remove the corresponding Message Tags.<br>
-Functionality needs to be put in place to mark a tag<br> as deleted so that the Unibuddy Chat service would know to remove the corresponding Conversation Tag.
+Functionality needs to be put in place to mark a tag as deleted so that the Unibuddy Chat service would know<br>to remove the corresponding Conversation Tags.

 #### Finding Messages

 In order for users to find messages based on these tags,<br>
-Method 1 - a text solution<br>
+**Method 1 - a text solution**<br>
 I propose that the user could create a message with a sole line consisting of the word ```#find``` followed by the tags in question e.g.<br>
 ```#find euro2024 england spain```

-Method 2 - UI solution<br>
+**Method 2 - UI solution**<br>
 Alternatively, depending on the current implementation, a search bar could be implemented so that the user could enter the search tags.
+<br>For example:

 ![image](https://github.com/user-attachments/assets/98f17867-1853-4f9e-b895-fc6f05ee00b5)